Blue Cheese & Shallot Bread

 - In a large bowl, combine the flour, sugar, baking powder, salt and mustard.
 Cut in butter until mixture resembles coarse crumbs.
 In a small bowl, combine egg and milk.
 Stir into crumb mixture just until moistened.
 Fold in cheeses and reserved shallot mixture.

-- Transfer to a greased 8-in. x 4-in. loaf pan.
-Bake at 325° for 50-60 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a greased 8x4-in. loaf pan.
+Bake at 325° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to wire rack.
-Yield: 1 loaf (12 slices).

 Simply perfect as is.
 I've made it twice, my husband and I ate the first loaf, my sil and non-blue cheese loving daughter mostly ate the second loaf.